SEED-platform/seed/docs/source/setup_docker.rst

 - SEED_DB_VOLUME: the name of the docker volume to mount for postgres
 - SEED_MEDIA_VOLUME: the name of the docker volume to mount for the seed media folder

-Docker will use environment variables from the shell of from a .env file to set these values.
+Docker will use environment variables from the shell or from a .env file to set these values.

 This is useful if you want to switch between different databases for testing.
-For example, if you want to create a separate volume for storing a broduction backup, you could do the following
+For example, if you want to create a separate volume for storing a production backup, you could do the following

 .. code-block:: bash